mmmmmmpc/liberate-formula/Liberate-Quickstart.md

 Note: Configuration channels could be assigned to any already registered system.

-- Assign the right Liberty channels to the minion
+- Assign the right Liberty Formula to the system
   - Hacked the change channels feature to allow change channel to SLL9 (needs to be refactored, since the code is now hard coding the channel label) - https://github.com/rjmateus/uyuni/tree/uyuni_hackweek23_rhel_migration
 - Assign the Configuration channel to the registered system on the system's page in `States` -> `Configuration Channels` or in `Configuration` -> `Manager Configuration Channels`
 - Apply high state to system